 This system helps shipping companies to be compliant with the International Convention for the Prevention of Pollution from Ships (MARPOL) established by the International Maritime Organisation (IMO).

 Emissions from vessels that involve Sulphur compounds is regulated.
 As per the rule, IMO has regulated the maximum allowable Sulphur content in marine fuels.
 Using low Sulphur content fuel is one option to comply with then requirements of MARPOL.
 Another alternative, which emerged as an economical option is to fix an exhaust gas scrubber.
-This allows the ship owner to use higher Sulphur content fuels, with the scrubber filtering out the rest of the Sulphur Oxides (SOX) thereby the emissions to atmosphere are kept within the limits allowed (from the 1st of January 2020, the limit for sulphur in fuel oil used on board ships will be reduced to 0.50% m/m).
+This allows the ship owner to use higher Sulphur content fuels, with the scrubber filtering out the rest of the Sulphur Oxides (SOX) thereby the emissions to atmosphere are kept within the limits allowed.

 It is well acknowledged that EGCS (Exhaust Gas Cleaning System) retrofitting is more complex than BWMS retrofitting.
 A laser scanning survey for Scrubber installation feasibility studies will facilitate the realization of independent engineering assessments, integration study’s and detailed engineering for Scrubber System integration to your vessel: